raspishake/rsudp/docs/settings.rst

 :code:`printdata` (print data to console)
 *************************************************

-:json:`"printdata"` controls the data output module, which simply prints Shake data packets to stdout as it receives them.
+:json:`"printdata"` controls the data output module :class:`rsudp.c_printraw.PrintRaw`, which simply prints Shake data packets to stdout as it receives them.
 Change :json:`"enabled"` to :json:`true` to activate.

 `Back to top ↑ <#top>`_